18th RODENS ET SPATIUM – International Conference on Rodent Biology

 Accommodations should be booked by the participants themselves.

-Here is a sample list of possible hotels and hostels nearest to the Conference venue:
+Here is a list of possible hotels nearest to the Conference venue:

 These are all within walking distance to the Conference venue Keisti į These are all within walking distance to the Conference venue.